How we got here

 May 2010

-Big month this.
-Mindapples incorporates as a Company Limited By Guarantee - woo-hoo!
-Andy, Tessy and Hege are the first guarantors, but we agree that the rest of the volunteers, and later the users, will be added once we move to the One Click Orgs platform later in the year.
+Big month this. on 25 May 2010, Mindapples incorporates as a Company Limited By Guarantee – woohoo!
+Tessy, Hege and I are the first guarantors, but we agree that the rest of the volunteers, and later the wider community, will be added, hopefully through the One Click Orgs platform.

-Unboxed Consulting start building the new website, and Webstars offer us a Facebook app on the cheap.
+Unboxed Consulting start building the new website, and Webstars offer us a Facebook app on the cheap, except we don’t have the money yet.

 June 2010